nixworks/public/news/2017/02/28/index.md

 ##### Presidency of Donald Trump
 ### [The Trump administration plans to increase the budget of the United States Armed Forces by more than 9%. ](/news/2017/02/28/the-trump-administration-plans-to-increase-the-budget-of-the-united-states-armed-forces-by-more-than-9.md)
-_Context: United States military personnel, Presidency of Donald Trump_
+_Context: Presidency of Donald Trump, United States military personnel_

 ## [Previous Day...](/news/2017/02/27/index.md)